-Attainment in reading is measured using the standardised assessments at the end of each term.
-At the end of Key Stage 2, these results are measured by national assessments (SATs).
-Attainment in phonics is measured by the Phonics Screening Check at the end of Year 1.

-By the end of Key Stage 2 we aspire that children are fluent, confident and able readers, who can access a range of texts for pleasure and enjoyment, as well as using their reading skills to unlock learning in all areas of the curriculum.
-However, we firmly believe that reading is the key to all learning and therefore have confidence that the impact of our reading curriculum goes beyond the results of the statutory assessments.
+Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage One.
+This way, children can focus on developing their fluency and comprehension as they move through the school.
+Attainment in reading is measured using the statutory assessments at the end of Key Stage One and Two.
+These results are measured against the reading attainment of children nationally.
+Attainment in phonics is measured by the Phonics Screening Test at the end of Year 1.
+By the end of Key Stage 2 we aspire that children are fluent, confident and able readers, who can access a range of texts for pleasure and enjoyment, as well as use their reading skills to unlock learning and all areas of the curriculum.
+However, we firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.

-Knowledge & Skil lls Progression EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Phonics and Decoding To enjoy rhyming and rhythmic activities.
+Knowledge & Skills Progression EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Phonics and Decoding EYFS 30 - 50 months 40 - 60 months Early Learning Goals To enjoy rhyming and rhythmic activities.
 To show an awarenessof rhyme and alliteration.
 To recognise rhythm in spoken words.
 To continue a rhyming string.
-To hærand saythe initial sound in words.
-To segnent thesounds in simple words and blend them together and know which letter represents some of them.
-To apply phonic knowledge and skills as the route to decode words.
+To hearand say the initial sound in words.
+To segment thesounds in simple words and blend them together and know which letter represents some of them.
+To ink sounds to letters, naming and sounding the letters of the alphabet.
+To use phonic knowledge to decode regular words and read them aloud To apply phonic knowledge and skills as the route to decode words.
 To blend sounds in unfamiliar words using the GPCs that they have been taught.
 To respond speedily, giving the correct sound to graphemes for all of the 40+ phonemes.
 To read words containing taught GPCs.
 To read words containing -s, -es, - ing, -ed and -est endings.
+To read words with contractions, e.g. I'm, I'll and we'll.
 To continue to apply phonic knowledge and skills as the route to decode words until automatic decoding has become embedded and reading is fluent.
 To read accurately by blending the sounds in words that contain the graphemes taught so far, especially recognising alternative sounds for graphemes.
 To accurately read most words of two or more syllables.
 To read most words containing common suffixes.
 To use their phonic knowledgeto decode quickly and accurately (may still need support to read longer unknown words).
-To apply their growing knowledge of root words and prefixes, including in-, im-, il-, ir-, dis-, mis- ,un-, re-, sub-, inter-, super-, anti- and auto-to begin to read aloud.
+To apply their growing knowledge of root words and prefixes, including in-, im-, il-, ir-, dis-, mis- ,un-, re-, sub-, inter-, super-, anti-and auto-to begin to read aloud.
 To apply their growing knowledge of root words and suffixes/word endings, including-ation, -ly, -ous, -ture, -sure, -sion, -tion, -ssion and -cian, to begin to read aloud.
 To read most words fluently and attempt to decode anyunfamiliar words with increasing speed and skill.
 To apply their knowledge of root words, prefixes and suffixes/word endings to read aloud fluently.
-To read most words fluently and attempt to decode any unfamiliar words with increasing speedand skill, recognising their meaning through contextual cues.
+To read most words fluently and attempt to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual cues.
 To apply their growing knowledge of root words, prefixes and suffixes/ word endings, including -sion, -tion, -cial, -tial, -ant/-ance/-ancy, -ent/- ence/-ency, -able/-ably and -ible/ibly, to read aloud fluently.
-To read fluently with full knowledge of all Y5/ Y6 exception words, root words, prefixes, suffixes/word endings and to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual cues.
+To read fluently with full knowledge of all Y5/Y6 exception words, root words, prefixes, suffixes/word endings and to decode any unfamiliar words with increasing speed and skill, recognising their meaning through contextual cues.